History of Eastwick by John Clarke

 In 1348 Eastwick was devastated by the Black Death, a plague of unbelievable severity which swept away over a third of the entire population of the village.
 Recovery from this catastrophe was very slow.

 The next main actor on the stage appears in 1447.
-In that year a retired soldier arrived in nearby Hunsdon.
+In that year a notable soldier arrived in nearby Hunsdon.
 Sir William Oldhall was a knight who had served honourably in the Hundred Years’ War with France.
 He had made a fortune from the ransoms of French prisoners, and with this money he built himself a fine mansion in Hunsdon.
-Presumably his intention was to enjoy his retirement, but unfortunately it didn’t work out like that.
+Presumably his intention was to enjoy his country retreat, but unfortunately it didn’t work out like that.
 It is surprising how many times during our story that we have come across dissolute knights: well, here is another one.
 Sir William was a naughty boy: if only he could have slain a few dragons or rescued damsels in distress!
 He was a good soldier but insisted on meddling in politics.
-This was to cost him dear and he was subsequently in and out of favour, suffering many financial penalties along the way.
+This was to cost him dear and he was subsequently in and out of favour, suffering many severe financial penalties along the way.

 In 1447 he enjoyed one of his better times, and decided to celebrate by enlarging his estate.
 To further this end he purchased Eastwick village and incorporated it into his Hunsdon lands – an arrangement that was to endure for two centuries.
 It was an important date for Eastwick, because it was the last time that the village would enjoy independence: after this it was always to be part of someone else’s lands, sadly never again its own master.